viperproject/prusti-dev/docs/user-guide/src/tour/pledges.md

 {{#rustdoc_include ../../../../prusti-tests/tests/verify/fail/user-guide/peek_mut_pledges.rs:test_peek_mut}}
 ```

 But this fails, Prusti cannot verify any of our last three `prusti_assert` statements.
-This is where `pledges` come in.
+This is where pledges come in.
 We have to tell Prusti how the `result` affects the original list.
 Without this, Prusti assumes that changes to the reference can change every property of the original list, so nothing can be known about it after the reference gets dropped.

 ## Writing the pledge

-The pledge gets written with an annotation like for `ensures` and `requires`, but with the keyword `after_expiry`.
+The pledge is written using an annotation, like `ensures` and `requires`, but with the keyword `after_expiry`.
 Inside we have all the conditions that hold after the returned reference gets dropped:

 ```rust,noplaypen
 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/peek_mut_pledges.rs:pledge}}
 ```

-We have 3 conditions here:
+We have three properties here:
-1. The list will have the same length afterwards
+1. The list will have the same length afterwards.
-2. Any element of the list with index `1..list.len()` will not be changed
+2. Any element of the list with index `1..list.len()` will not be changed.
 3. The element at the head of the list is the value that was assigned to the returned reference.
-This is denoted with the `before_expiry` function
+This is denoted with the `before_expiry` function.

-With these 3 conditions, our test verifies successfully!
+With these three properties specified, our test verifies successfully!

 ## Assert on expiry

 Like `after_expiry`, there is also `assert_on_expiry`.
-It is used to check for conditions that have to be true when the returned reference expires, in order to uphold some type invariant.
+It is used to check for conditions that have to be true when the returned reference expires, usually in order to uphold some type invariant.

 As an example, we could use this to make sure that our list of `i32` can only contain elements between 0 and 16.
-Given that this invariant held before the reference was given out, it will hold again if the changed element is still in the correct range:
+Given that this invariant held before the reference was given out, it will hold again only if the element, potentially changed by the caller, is still in the correct range:

 ```rust,noplaypen,ignore
 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/assert_on_expiry.rs:assert_on_expiry}}
 ```
-The syntax here is `#[assert_on_expiry(condition, invariant)]`.
+The syntax here is `#[assert_on_expiry(condition, pledge)]`.
-This means that the `invariant` holds, given that `condition` is true when the reference expires.
+This means that `condition` is checked at the caller side *before* (or "when") the reference expires, and `pledge` must hold *after* the reference expires.

-Note that for some condition `A`, `after_expiry(A)` is equal to `assert_one_expiry(true, A)`.
+Note that for any assertion `A`, `after_expiry(A)` is equivalent to `assert_on_expiry(true, A)`.

 ## Full Code